Kern River temperature summary

 From a general rafting standpoint, the water on the Lower Kern River is warm and you will not need a wetsuit.
 The water on the Upper Kern River can be chilly though, and you may need a wetsuit in March, April and May.
-In June and July, it can be warm enough where one is not needed.
+In June and July, it can be warm enough that one is not needed.
 Again, this is giving an answer with a broad paintbrush, with more exact information below.

 Upper Kern River water temperature